smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 3. Use the correct data types: Using the appropriate data types for columns can help improve query performance, as well as reduce storage requirements.

 4. Avoid using subqueries and cursors: Subqueries and cursors can be slow and may impact performance.
-Instead, try to use alternative techniques such as JOINs or Common Table Expressions (CTEs).
+Instead, try to use alternative techniques such as joins or common table expressions (CTEs).

 5. Use temporary tables: Temporary tables can be used to store intermediate results, which can then be used in subsequent queries.
 This can help to simplify complex queries and improve performance.